+As part of our continued efforts to manage sustainability and following the progress made in recent years, we carried out another stakeholder assessment in line with the GRI Standards in the second half of 2023.
+The previous materiality assessments had been pursued in 2020 and 2018.
+The process was again supported by an external specialised consultant.
 In a first step, Cembra put together a long list of topics related to potential areas of impact.
 In a second step, the topics and their potential impact were evaluated and prioritised through the stakeholder assessment.
-Individuals representing the perspectives of investors, ESG analysts, business partners, customers, local authorities, employees and civil society as well as digitalisation and environmental experts were interviewed with the support of external experts and asked to evaluate the relevance of Cembra's sustainability topics from their perspective.
-Internally, employees from various functions participated in a workshop to rate the relevance of topics from an internal view.
-All feedbacks enabled Cembra to identify the topics that are of high relevance for stakeholders and to understand why.
-In line with the latest GRI Standards, Cembra also asked all internal and external participants to review Cembra's impacts on the social, ecological and economic environment in the various sustainability topics.
-Based on the stakeholder feedbacks, the topics were prioritised.
+Between September and November 2023, 17 individuals representing the perspectives of investors, ESG analysts, business partners, customers, local authorities, employees and civil society as well as digitalisation and environmental experts were interviewed with the support of external experts and asked to evaluate the relevance of Cembra's sustainability topics from their perspective.
+Internally, eleven employees from various functions participated in a workshop to rate the relevance of topics from an internal view.